Have a cuppa ...

 “I make a mean gin and tonic.”

 I let go of the strap and the bag fell.
-I huddled on the edge of the couch, feet, hands and knees pressed together, staring at the mud on the toe of my right shoe.
-The sibilant hiss of a CD; soft yearning notes.
+I huddled on the edge of the couch.
+Feet, hands and knees pressed together, I stared at the mud on the toe of my right shoe.
+The sibilant hiss of a CD, soft yearning notes.
 He placed his hands on my rigid shoulders and gently pushed them back against the soft leather.
 I closed my eyes and his fingers combed my hair.
 A long time.
 Then I felt his weight next to me.
 He placed my hand in the palm of his and a finger caressed the base of my wrist to the tip of each finger.
 I opened my eyes.

 “Peter...”